DenizSoyhan/simplyBlog/README.md

 I decided on this way of organizing because it is like organizing a homework folder.

 ## 4) REDEPLOYMENT
-Every time you add a new article, change blog header, change the theme or change the footer you will update your **master** by commiting and pushing the changes and then redoploy the page.<br>
+Repeat this step with every change.
+Every time you add or delete an article, change blog header, change the theme or change the footer you will update your **master** by commiting and pushing the changes and then redoploy the page.<br>
 This two-step process with pushing and deploying keeps your source code (on master branch) and your deployed build (on gh-pages branch) separate, which is the standard practice for GitHub Pages deployments.

 First add your changes to the staging area.